liamhays/rk3566-mcu/rk3566_mcu_notes.md

 the INTMUX registers in the handler to figure out who caused the interrupt.

 ### INTMUX registers
 I have literally no idea where in memory these are located.
-From Linux, address 0x00 to 0x7c inclusive at offset 0, 0x1000, ... relative to MCU space (0xFE790000).
+The TRM provides no information on the INTMUX base address, and probing the MCU space has not been fruitful.
+From Linux, address 0x00 to 0x7c inclusive at offset 0, 0x1000, ... relative to MCU space (0xFE790000) seem to be able to hold values.
 However, 0x88 and then 0x100-0xfff for the rest of that 0x1000-sized space holds some amount of data.
-It looks like only 2 bits but it's hard to say because writing and reading data in MCU space from Linux seems iffy at best.
+It looks like only 2 bits but it's hard to say because writing and reading data in MCU space from Linux seems iffy at best, so take this with a grain of salt.

-It's hard to say exactly what address to use, but I'

-You can only write to the IPIC CSRs using the `CSRRW`/`CSRRWI` instructions, not the `CSRRS`/`CSRRC` (set/clear CSR bits) instructions.

 # Mailbox
 The mailbox is nothing more than a set of 32-bit registers.
 Every